MatheusRich/matheusrich.github.io/_posts/2021-09-30-custom-linters-for-custom-needs.md

 title: "Custom Linters For Custom Needs"
 date: 2021-09-30 15:17:47 -0300
 categories: ruby rails rubocop linters
+description: Parsers, grepping, ASCII art, and how that helps you automating boring stuff.
 ---

 I'm working on a project that heavily relies on Feature Flags.
 Whenever we add a new feature or fix